 Lebkuchen, Honigkuchen, or Pfefferkuchen is a honey-sweetened German cake molded cookie or bar cookie that has become part of Germany’s Christmas traditions.
 It’s traditionally served in all different shapes, sizes, and toppings.

 Lebkuchen is not the same as gingerbread.
 They are different in many ways.
-Lebkuchen is made with ginger and honey while Gingerbread is usually made with molasses and spices such as cinnamon, nutmeg, and cloves.
-They also taste different because Lebkuchen has no spices while gingerbread does have spices in it.
+Lebkuchen is made with ginger and honey, while Gingerbread is usually made with molasses and spices such as cinnamon, nutmeg, and cloves.
+They also taste different because Lebkuchen has no spices, while gingerbread does.

 3. Weihnachtsgebaeck (German Christmas Cookies)

 Christmas cookies are made in many different variations and flavors throughout Germany.
-You are sure to find some that suit your taste buds when visiting and enjoying an array of things to do in Leipzig and Germany.
+You will surely find some that suit your taste buds when visiting and enjoying an array of things to do in Leipzig and Germany.
 Here are two of the more popular types:

-- Zimtsterne: These are star-shaped cinnamon cookies and they are THE traditional German Christmas cookies.
+- Zimtsterne: These are star-shaped cinnamon cookies and the #1 traditional German Christmas cookies.

 - Spekulatius: Traditional spicy Christmas cookie.

 See Related: Best German Street Food You Need to Try